About Die Junge Akademie

 Committees and office

-As part of the spring plenary session, the members elect the members of the Board and its chairperson: the Speaker of the Board for Die Junge Akademie.
-The term of office for the Board starts after the summer plenary session and lasts a year.
+As part of the spring plenary session, the members elect the members of the Board and its Chair for Die Junge Akademie.
+The term of office for the Board starts after the summer plenary session and lasts one year.

 More about the Board